5T33Z0/Clover-Crate/ACPI/README.md

 Creates an array to load SSDTs in the `ACPI/patched` folder in the order specified in this list once you add an SSDT to this list.
 Only SSDTs present in this array will be loaded, namely in the specified order.

 In General, a problem with tables is their name.
-While it is not unusual for OEM Tabkes to use the national alphabet, or just no name, for Apple, it is inacceptable.
+While it is not unusual for OEM Tables to use the national alphabet, or just no name, for Apple, it is unacceptable.
 The name has to be 4 characters of the Roman alphabet.
 Use "FixHeaders" to fix this issue.

 ### Debug

 ![Debug](https://user-images.githubusercontent.com/76865553/136655999-a2c369e4-14d3-4410-87ad-7473da46c749.png)

 Enables Debug Log which will be stored in `EFI/CLOVER/misc/debug.log`.
-Enabling this feature slows down boot dramatically but helps resolving issues.
+Enabling this feature slows down boot dramatically but helps to resolve issues.

 ### RTC8Allowed
 See "Fixes [2]" Section → "[**FixRTC**](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI#fixrtc)".